-In this paper, we presented a unified theoretical framework for the WFS and detailed numerical implementation issues.
-The WFS is used as a smooth global parametrization of the cortex.
+In this paper, we have presented a unified theoretical framework for WFS and the detailed numerical implementation issues.
+WFS is used as a smooth global parametrization of cortical surfaces.
 It is a very flexible functional estimation technique for scalar and vector data projected onto a unit sphere.
-The WFS can be also viewed as a cortical data smoothing technique.
-The WFS is shown to be a solution of the Cauchy problem in PDE and for a specific weights, it becomes diffusion smoothing [13].
-As an application of this novel approach, we used the WFS as a tool for comparing the VBM and the cortical thickness analysis.
-Using the WFS representation as the ground truth, cortical thickness and gray matter density are constructed, and morphometric analysis on these indices are performed.
+WFS is shown to be a solution of a Cauchy problem in PDE, and for a specific weights, it becomes diffusion smoothing [10].
+As a special case of WFS when the bandwidth vanishes, the traditional SPHARM can be incorporated into this more general framework.
+However, WFS was shown to perform better than SPHARM when data are more noisy and discontinuous by not having the significant ringing artifacts.